temporalio/documentation/docs-src/go/how-to-use-a-custom-payload-codec-in-go.md

 id: how-to-use-a-custom-payload-codec-in-go
 title: How to use a custom Payload Codec in Go
 sidebar_label: Custom Payload Codec
-description: Create a custom `PayloadCodec` implementation and define your encryption/compression and decryption/decompression logic in the `encode` and `decode` functions.`
+description: Create a custom `PayloadCodec` implementation and define your encryption/compression and decryption/decompression logic in the `Encode` and `Decode` functions.
 tags:
   - go
   - developer-guide